This trip is offered on a scheduled basis immediately after all of our scheduled

 Group Size Limit

 There is no group size limit for this trip, however, when you book as an extension following a scheduled Galapagos or Amazon adventure, most departures typically have 4–6 travelers.

 Specialized 4x4 Land Rovers and Land Cruisers

 Our Private Leaders

 This trip includes the private services of the region's most knowledgeable and experienced guides, each one specially selected by Natural Habitat Adventures to ensure that your Machu Picchu journey provides a superior and highly memorable travel adventure.

-Travel to and from start and end point of trip (and between Guayaquil and Lima if taken as an extension to one of our Galapagos tours), round-trip flights between Lima and Cusco, lunch on Day 2, alcoholic beverages, most gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, airport and departure taxes (both international and domestic), optional travel insurance.
+Travel to and from start and end point of trip (and between Guayaquil and Lima if trip is taken as an extension to one of our Galapagos tours), roundtrip flights between Lima and Cusco, dinner on Day 2, alcoholic beverages, most gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, airport and departure taxes (both international and domestic), optional travel insurance.